Unity-Technologies/ml-agents/ml-agents/README.md

     Note that if you have more than one external Brain in the environment, you must provide dictionaries from Brain names to arrays for `action`, `memory` and `value`.
-For example: If you have two external Brains named `brain1` and `brain2` each with one agent taking two continuous actions, then you can
+For example: If you have two external Brains named `brain1` and `brain2` each with one Agent taking two continuous actions, then you can
     have:

     ```python